2023-24 College Basketball Hot Seat: High-Major Coaches on the Hot Seat

 Chris Holtmann – Ohio State

-Since going 15-3 in conference play in his first season (2017-18), Chris Holtmann is under .500 against Big Ten teams in his last five years and has one tournament win since 2019.
+Since going 15-3 in conference play in his first season (2017-18), Chris Holtmann is under .500 against Big Ten teams in his last five years, and has one tournament win since 2019.
+The Buckeyes beat Alabama and nearly beat Texas A&M but almost lost to Oakland in the season opener, lost to Penn State, lost to Michigan, and blew an 18-point lead in a home loss to Indiana.

-Recent recruiting success — strong 2022 and 2023 classes after two poor classes in 2020 and 2021 — and last year’s conference tourney run were enough to give him one more season.
+Recent recruiting success โ strong 2022 and 2023 classes after two poor classes in 2020 and 2021 โ and last year’s conference tourney run warranted a little patience this season.

 Mike Hopkins – Washington